pimotte/nomic/README.md

 Points are only awarded if the proposer includes the `y` points in his update of his score and mentions this explicitly in his PR.

+**312** In addition to other types of valid rule-changes outlined in the rules, a rule-change may also consist of moving a part of an existing mutable rule into a new mutable rule.
+In order for this rule-change to be valid, the phrasing of the new rule must identical to the phrasing of the clause or sentence in the old rule and the new rule must self-contained, meaning it does not require a reference to the old rule to be understood.